Top Low-Hedging Plants for Japanese Gardens: Best Topiary Selection & Design

 3) Red Japanese Rose (Rosa rugosa): Provides Aesthetic Appeal and Supports Wildlife

 If you’re looking for a low hedge that doubles as a wildlife sanctuary, the Red Japanese Rose, Rosa rugosa, is a superb pick.
 Its vibrant blooms not only add a splash of color but also attract a variety of pollinators.
-For more information on hedge plants for Japanese gardens, explore our detailed guide here.

 Besides that, it’s a hardy plant that can withstand a range of soil conditions and is relatively easy to maintain, making it a great choice for both novice and experienced gardeners.